eriezelagera/jutils/README.md

 #----------------------------------------------------------

-#JavaMail Framework - simple utility for sending Email message.
+JavaMail Framework - simple utility for sending Email message.

 #----------------------------------------------------------

-#XPersist - framework for handling Eclipselink's EntityManagerFactory.
+XPersist - utility for handling Eclipselink's EntityManagerFactory.

-	This framework uses the project's persistence.xml along runtime, and alter's its URL by the specified server.
+	This utility uses the project's persistence.xml along runtime, and alter's its URL by the specified server.

 #----------------------------------------------------------
-#Serial/JSSC - framework for communicating with Serial ports.
+Serial/JSSC - utility for communicating with Serial ports.

-	This framework uses java's native gnu.io package and a third party library JSSC.
+	This utility uses java's native gnu.io package and a third party library JSSC.
 	I made two different Serial library because I've encountered problem with JSSC on other devices.
 But performance wise, JSSC is better.

 #----------------------------------------------------------